Alisson Linhares

 Lumen Games, Sergipe, Brazil

-• At Lumentech, I had the opportunity to work as a programmer alongside a group of very talented people, developing games, simulators, and libraries.
+• At Lumen Games, I worked as a programmer alongside a group of talented professionals, developing games, simulators, and libraries.
 I started as a trainee and later became a full-time developer.
-The four most significant projects I worked on at Lumentech were Velozes do Oeste, Missão H-18, Cartada Final, and Virtual Fly.
-Virtual Fly is my oldest project at Lumentech, but it is far more complex than the others, mostly because of its outdated VR hardware and technology.
-In Virtual Fly, I worked on the head-tracking integration, part of the code organization, and half of the simulation mechanism.
-Today, Virtual Fly is outdated, but it was very important to my career because it taught me how to code in C++.
+The four most significant projects were Velozes do Oeste, Missão H-18, Cartada Final, and Virtual Fly.
+Virtual Fly is my oldest project at Lumen Games but also the most technically demanding, involving real-time head-tracking integration, simulation mechanics, and early VR hardware.
+Although dated today, it was a formative project that shaped my systems programming skills in C++.

 • Relevant Technologies:Unity3D, VR, C#, C++, SQL, AS3, Flash